 The State Universities Retirement System (SURS) provides retirement, disability, death and survivors' benefits to eligible SURS participants and annuitants.
-ECC employees contribute a fixed percentage of gross earnings which is deposited into the employee's chose retirement plan.
+ECC employees contribute a fixed percentage of gross earnings which is deposited into the employee's chose the retirement plan.
 In addition, employees contribute a fixed percentage of earnings to fund a retiree health insurance plan.

 Employees may elect to participate in a 403(b) tax-sheltered annuity plan and/or a 457(b) deferred compensation plan.
 Both plans allow employees to save for retirement by setting aside earnings on a pre-tax basis.

 ECC believes that employees should have generous opportunities to enjoy time away from work to help balance their lives.
 As such, full-time building engineers** will earn: